wrightmat/dnd-eberron/other/Platinum Scarf (Vestige).md

 _Wondrous Item, legendary (requires attunement)_

-This scarf is made of sturdy cloth and covered in platinum-colored scales.
-As an action, you can pull a scale from the scarf and speak a command word, activating one of its abilities.
+This scarf is made of Syranian silk and covered in platinum-colored scales.
+As an action, you can pull a scale from the scarf and activate one of its abilities, or treat it as a thrown weapon (Finesse, Thrown (range 20/60), 1d4 piercing).
 Once a scale is removed it is gone until the next dawn, when all the missing scales grow back.
-If you pull off a scale but don’t speak a command word, it disappears after 1 minute.
+If you pull off a scale but don’t activate it, it disappears after 1 minute.

 #### Vestige Abilities